Shubhashis-Roy/AI-support-agent-backend/README.md

 # AI Support Chatbot

-- Description: A full-stack AI-powered customer support chatbot built as an assignment project.
-  The application allows users to chat with a support agent, persists conversations, and restores chat history on reload using a session-based approach.
+- Description: The application allows users to chat with a support agent, persists conversations, and restores chat history on reload using a session-based approach.

 ## How to setup and run the project